 Marriage rates are above the London average.
 The even age distribution, relative absence of individuals living alone and frequent incidence of households with children suggests that multi-generation households may be relatively common.

-Employment is often in skilled trades, sales and customer service occupations, and roles as process, plant, and machine operatives.
+Employment is often in skilled trades, elementary, sales and customer service occupations, and roles as process, plant, and machine operatives.
 Manufacturing and construction are well represented, along with employment in distribution, hotels, and restaurants.
 Many adults have only level 1, 2, or apprenticeship qualifications.

 English proficiency remains a challenge for some residents.
 Religious affiliation is relatively high.

-C1: Terraced Asian Families
+C1: Young Asian Family Terraces

-These more centrally located terraced neighbourhoods comprise households with more dependent children relative to the Super Group.
-Complementing the prevalent large (non-Chinese) Asian population, relative to the Super Group, there are also moderately more Black residents, around the London average.
-Those in work have higher rates of being employed part time and in elementary occupations or process, plant or machine operatives relative to the Super Group.
-There are also more full-time students.
+These households with dependent children typically live in terraced housing and are of (non-Chinese) Asian extraction.
+Individuals with Bangladeshi origins are particularly in evidence.
+Employment is often in elementary occupations or as process, plant or machine operatives, and part-time work is generally common.
+Students are much in evidence.

-C2: Settled and Integrating Asians
+C2: Settled Semi-Detached Asians

-Like the Super Group, these neighbourhoods maintain larger populations of (non-Chinese) Asian descent, particularly India and Pakistan but fewer from Bangladesh.
-More residents were born in the UK relative to the Super Group, although still under the London average.
-Residents are more likely to live in semi-detached housing given the suburban locations and are also more likely to be property owners relative to the Super Group.
+These residents share Supergroup characteristics of large (non-Chinese) Asian populations but those identifying as Bangladeshi are notably absent.
+Many are likely to have been born in the UK, while other more recent migrants have African birthplaces.
+Semi-detached housing, much of it owner occupied, prevails in these suburban residential locations.

-D: Central Connected Professionals and Managers: These Central London neighbourhood are home for a blend of young, educated professionals from diverse backgrounds.
+D: Central Connected Professionals and Managers: These Central London neighbourhoods are home for a blend of young, educated professionals from diverse backgrounds.
 Residents are of prime working age and typically live in privately rented flats, some of them crowded.